Mattie McDonagh: Biography

 McDonagh is the only Connacht player to have won four senior All-Ireland medals.

 He never shirked a challenge and took on the task of managing the Galway senior team in 1980 after a turbulent period when player power made the headlines in the county and a cool and respected head was needed to settle the ship.

-McDonagh, although fiercely competitive in every sport, was blessed with an easy temperament which helped him to assuage fears and tensions.
+McDonagh, although fiercely competitive in every sport, had an easy temperament which helped him to assuage fears and tensions.
 One year later he led Galway to what turned out to be their last National League success when routing Roscommon in the Croke Park final although their semi-final victory over Kerry in Ennis was the real highlight of that series.

 The same year he and his charges had to endure the shock of a Connacht championship defeat when Willie Nally and Willie Joe Padden of Mayo "caught all around them" but the following year Galway were desperately disappointed to lose out to Offaly in the 1982 semi-final before going all the way to the final in the infamous decider of 1983 when Dublin edged Galway out.

 In the years after he was always willing to help out with under-age teams and threw in his lot with John Tobin's minor winning team of 1986 where his experience and cool ahead proved to be an invaluable asset to the management team.

 Mattie McDonagh died at the age of 68 on 10 April 2005.
 Tributes poured in from GAA colleagues and officials including GAA president Seán Kelly, who said that the Association was greatly saddened by his loss.
 He was buried in his native Ballygar soil.